 Jason says Butlers in the Buff hasn't reached anywhere near its potential.
 "We can grow so much more in the UK.
 We're no longer just selling Butlers either, we now sell weekend packages for hen parties, and so on, and plan to set up franchises overseas wherever people can accept the idea for what it is - just a bit of harmless fun.
 It's not intended to be offensive; it's just a laugh, really," he concludes.

 This case study was first published in September 2010.
-Since then, Butlers in the Buff has gone from strength to strength.
-They have established franchises in Australia, Canada, Florida and will be launching in South Africa in March 2013.
+Since then, Butlers in the Buff has established franchises in Australia, Canada, Florida and South Africa.